Vincit/objection.js/doc/recipes/error-handling.md

 3. Database errors (unique violation error etc.) are thrown by the database client libraries and the error types depend on the library.
 You can use the [objection-db-errors](https://github.com/Vincit/objection-db-errors) plugin to handle these.

-4. A basic javascript `Error` when a programming or logic error is detected.
+4. A basic JavaScript `Error` when a programming or logic error is detected.
 In these cases there is nothing the users can do and the only correct way to handle the error is to send a 500 response to the user and to fix the program.

 ## Examples